jitsi/jitsi-meet/doc/quick-install.md

 ```
 To load the values and check them look [here](#systemd-details) for details.

-By default, anyone who has access to your jitsi instance will be able to start a conferencee: if your server is open to the world, anyone can have a chat with anyone else.
+By default, anyone who has access to your jitsi instance will be able to start a conference: if your server is open to the world, anyone can have a chat with anyone else.
 If you want to limit the ability to start a conference to registered users, set up a "secure domain".
 Follow the instructions at https://github.com/jitsi/jicofo#secure-domain.

 ### Open a conference